labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

   <BaseQuizOption value="D" correct>Starts all services defined in docker-compose.yml in detached mode</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-d` flag runs containers in detached mode (background). `docker-compose up` reads the docker-compose.yml file and starts all defined services, making it easy to manage multi-container applications.
+    The <code>-d</code> flag runs containers in detached mode (background). <code>docker-compose up</code> reads the docker-compose.yml file and starts all defined services, making it easy to manage multi-container applications.
   </BaseQuizAnswer>
 </BaseQuiz>